rchillyard/Comparer/README.md

         implicit object OrderingDate extends OrderingDate
       }

-And we wouldn't need the mixin of _Ordered[Date]_ in the case class any more.
+And we wouldn't need the mixin of _Ordered of Date_ in the case class any more.

 A typical usage of this in a specification might be: